Exiled Writers Ink presents Free Monthly Poetry Workshops

 Bart Wolffe Legacy Fund

-To assist struggling refugee and migrant writers to remember talented poet and writer Bart Wolffe from Zimbabwe.
+To assist struggling refugee and migrant writers and to remember talented poet and writer Bart Wolffe from Zimbabwe.
 Bart was involved in Exiled Writers Ink for many years and was also a committee member.

 Funds raised for the Bart Wolffe Legacy Fund will be used for the Exiled Writers Ink literature competition which we hope will take place every two years.
 We are pleased that Bart’s legacy will live on through his poetry and books and through the competition.